Skip to content

 Published on 20 min preserve spring summer fall winter

 Love the nutty taste and flavor!
-Bonus points as it can be made out of stale butter.
+Bonus points as it can be made from stale butter.

 Ingredients